RealFakeAccount/Oi-times/README.md

 # Oi-times
 *The story between programming and me starts here.*

-These are the codes I wrote in my high school, when I participated competitive programming.
+These are part of codes I wrote in my high school, when I participated competitive programming.

 I have wrote more than 600 questions in 2 years. and at least 80% of them, I believe, is equal to or above the leetcode medium difficulty.